Skip to Main Content

 A HELOC is a revolving form of credit.
 Functioning much like a giant credit card, it gives homeowners flexibility around both borrowing and repaying funds.

 Most lenders require at least 15 percent to 20 percent equity in your home to obtain a HELOC, and your credit limit depends on several factors, including your credit and outstanding debts, the value of your home and the amount you owe on your mortgage.
-Once approved, you’ll be given a line of credit up to 85 percent of the appraised value of your home, minus outstanding mortgage balances.
+Once approved, you’ll be given a line of credit up to 85 percent of the appraised value of your home, minus your outstanding mortgage balance.

 Once the line of credit is established, you can withdraw sums on a rolling basis, making repayments monthly.
 Depending on your lender, there might be a minimum or maximum withdrawal requirement after your account is opened.
 Your lender might offer access to those funds in a variety of ways, including through an online transfer, writing a check or using a credit card connected to your account.